Rose-STL-Lab/HDR-IL/README.md

 # Demonstrations
 We created the following tasks in PyBullet to generate training data.
+The GIFs below are one instance of our demonstration for each of the two tasks.
+A .mov file showing our model predictions can be found in "Simulations.mov"

 ## Table Lifting Simulation